-We can help you search for, prepare, file, examine & prosecute Australian patent applications.
+We can help you search, prepare, file, examine & prosecute Australian patent applications.

 Patents in Australia help to protect the intellectual property of a new invention or innovative process.